Pure Nonfiction: Swimming to Cambodia

 Limited Mobility Access

-Actor, performance artist and playwright Spalding Gray here adapts his successful one-man show for the big screen.
+In this classic 1987 documentary, filmmaker Jonathan Demme (Stop Making Sense; Philadelphia; Silence of the Lambs) captures the one-man performance of Spalding Gray.
 Seated behind a desk with little more than a map as a prop, Gray focuses on a small role he had in the 1984 film THE KILLING FIELDS.
 Discussing life on the set of that film, which follows a photojournalist in Cambodia covering the violent reign of the Khmer Rouge, Gray spins personal memories into a larger story about political unrest and turmoil in Southeast Asia.
+Demme discussed the making of the film on Pure Nonfiction episode 47.
+For this special screening, we’ll be joined by Demme’s longtime music editor Suzana Peric.

 Presented in Partnership with